-Cash and cash equivalent in the balance sheet comprise cash at banks and on hand and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.
+Cash and cash equivalent in the balance sheet comprise cash at banks and on hand and shortterm deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.

-(q) Measurement of EBITDA
+(o) Measurement of EBITDA

-The Company has elected to present earnings before interest, tax, depreciation and amortization (EBITDA) as a separate line item on the face of the statement of profit and loss.
-The company measures EBITDA on the basis of profit/ (loss) from continuing operations.
-In its measurement, the company does not include depreciation and amortization expense, interest income, finance costs, and tax expense.
+As permitted by the Guidance Note on the Revised Schedule VI to the Companies Act, 1956, the company has elected to present earnings before interest, tax, depreciation and amortization (EBITDA) as a separate line item on the face of the statement of profit and loss.
+In its measurement, the company does not include depreciation and amortization expense, finance costs and tax expense.